kfatehi/blessed-mail/README.md

 # blessed-mail

-This is a prototype of a new mail client.
+This is a prototype of a new Gmail client.

-It is a single node.js process for which the ui is the command line.

-We use blessed to implement the text-based ui.
+It uses blessed for a text-based ui.

-The process must have access to the local GPG command line program.
-The process is launched with your Gmail credentials.
-The ui allows you to browse your encrypted incoming mail.
-You can decrypt those messages, compose a reply, encrypt, and send.
+The only keys you need to know are escape to go back, enter to drill down & decrypt, and arrow keys.

+Right now it can only view emails.
+I'll work on sending email next weekend.

+The process must be started with passphrase and key from the environment.
+Key making and management can also be added later thanks to dependency on the pure javascript openpgp package.
+In this vein, there are no dependencies other than nodejs.

 ## Usage